 Meet Our Writers

 Luis Bravo is a Uruguayan poet, performance poet, essayist, literary critic and professor.
 He has published eleven books of poetry, two multimedia works, and four books of literary criticism.
-Titles of recent publications and CDs include Árbol veloz, Liquen, Tamudando, Lluvia, Areñal: ene topos bilingüese & other sounds, and Voz y palabra: historia transversal de la poesía uruguaya 1950-1973.
+Titles of recent publications and CDs include Árbol veloz, Liquen, Tamudando, Lluvia, and Areñal:ene topos bilingüese & other sounds.
+Recent nonfiction works include Voz y palabra: historia transversal de la poesía uruguaya 1950-1973 (2012),La pipa de tinta china / Cuadernos carcelarios de Ibero Gutiérrez (2014), and Las islas invitadas: Poesías completa de Julio Inverso (2013).
 His poems have been translated for anthologies and international journals, in multiple languages including Portuguese, German, Estonian, French, Swedish, English, and Farsi.
-He presently writes and teaches literature at the University of Montevideo and was a 2012 resident in the Iowa International Writers Workshop.
+He was a resident in the Iowa International Writing Program (2012) and holds a PhD in Iberian and Latin American Studies from the University of Notre Dame.
+Presently Bravo is a professor of Uruguayan and Latin American Literature at the University of Montevideo.

 Berta García Faet